barryclark/jekyll-now/_posts/2021-12-06-Dockerizing-your-shoddy-project.md

 $ docker build -t . my-docker-image
 $ docker save -o /absolute/path/to/save/tar/file.tar my-docker-image
 $ rsync -avze 'ssh -i ~/.ssh/my-ssh-key' my-docker-image.tar myuser@my.remote.box.ip:/my/home/dir/
+$ (on the remote box) docker load < my-docker-image.tar
 ```

 ## Setup cronjob
 If the code needs to run on some schedule, I believe it's easier to write the cronjob on the host to run the docker image,
 instead of running the image always and having the cronjob inside of it.